fnzv/net-Shield/README.md

 ## How it works

 - Get latest Bot,Spammers,Bad IP/Net reputation lists and blocks if those Bad guys are attacking your server (Thank you FireHol http://iplists.firehol.org/ )
-- Enables basic Anti-DDoS methods to deny unwanted/malicious traffic (Thank you iptables)
+- Enables basic Anti-DDoS methods to deny unwanted/malicious traffic
-- Rate limits when under attack (Thank you again iptables)
+- Rate limits when under attack
-- Allows HTTP Proxying to protect your site with an external proxy/server (Enabling nshield_proxy)
+- Allows HTTP Proxying to protect your site with an external proxy/server  (HTTPS with Let's Encrypt in TODO)

 ## Contributors